heygrady/redux-selectors/docs/api/createStateSelector.md

 ## Using array paths

-Because path selectors are created using `lodash.get`, any valid path argument will work.
+Because path selectors are created using `get` (which is compliant with [Lodash get](https://lodash.com/docs/latest#get)), any valid path argument will work.
 Lodash `get` allows path to be a string or an array.
 Below you can see an example where the path is specified in array format.

 ```js
 import { createStateSelector } from '@comfy/redux-selectors'